AdrianOrcik/HowTo/README.md

 </details>

-<details><summary>How we optimized level vehicle prefabs workflow for artist?</summary>
+<details><summary>How to optimize the workflow of vehicle prefabs for artists?</summary>

-:pencil: How we optimized level vehicle prefabs workflow for artist?
+:pencil: How to optimize the workflow of vehicle prefabs for artists?
 ---------
 :warning: Issue
   ---------
-- Game contained a lot of customizable vehicles by skins or cargo
+- Game has a lot of customizable vehicles by skins or cargos
-- For art was time-consuming and not easy to do these visual tweaks just in the scene
+- For artists, it was time-consuming and not easy to use these visual tweaks in the scene

 :bulb: Solution
   ---------